BOM-98/tough-glove-project-4/README.md

 ## Design

-- I began the process by designing wireframes of the site in order to get an overall understanding of the user flows and necessary pages to achieve the client outcomes.
+- I began the process by designing wire-frames of the site in order to get an overall understanding of the user flows and necessary pages to achieve the client outcomes.
-- I converted the wireframes into [a figma prototype](https://www.figma.com/proto/9gEj83rMB6EfxZzyMkmk81/Tough-Glove-Medium-Fidelity-Design?page-id=0%3A1&type=design&node-id=501-39&viewport=290%2C3902%2C0.52&t=QolXKX1XZCvxny5F-1&scaling=scale-down-width) to determine the flow, color schemes and typography that would be used.
+- I converted the wire-frames into [a figma prototype](https://www.figma.com/proto/9gEj83rMB6EfxZzyMkmk81/Tough-Glove-Medium-Fidelity-Design?page-id=0%3A1&type=design&node-id=501-39&viewport=290%2C3902%2C0.52&t=QolXKX1XZCvxny5F-1&scaling=scale-down-width) to determine the flow, color schemes and typography that would be used.
 - These prototypes were shared with the gym owner who gave some initial feedback to ensure it achieved their objectives.
 The messaging and branding was accepted by the owners.
 I confirmed that the business objectives were met with the figma prototype.
 - The design was then tested with current gym members to ensure they understood the proposition and were able to navigate the prototype without confusion.
 - The logo, typeface and colour scheme were chosen to reflect the Tough Glove gym ethos of challenging oneself, respect for the science of boxing and professionalism.